 Falasco Valpolicella Superiore Ripasso 2014 - Feb 2018 Decanter review

 The Torre del Falasco wines are the standard bearers of this co-operative, situated in the Valpantena, northeast of Verona.
 Known as the ’valley of god’ to the ancient Greeks, this area is well-known for its high quality red wines, due partly to the soils but also because of the cool breeze that blows down the valley from the foothills of the Dolomites.
 Run by Luca Degani since 1995, the Cantina di Valpantena is now one of Italy’s best co-operatives, with 700 hectares of vineyard producing excellent quality fruit.

 The grapes for the Valpolicella Ripasso are grown on the steeply terraced hillside vineyards belonging to the co-operative, where soils are chalky and poor.
-The wine is a blend of two traditional Valpolicella varieties, Corvina and Rondinella
+The wine is a blend of two traditional Valpolicella varieties.
+Grape varieties: Corvina 80%, Rondinella 20%

 On arrival at the winery, the grapes were destemmed and crushed then fermented in temperature controlled stainless steel tanks at 22-28°C. Maceration lasted ten days.
 Once fermentation was complete, a second fermentation took place on the skins of the Amarone Torre del Falasco in the traditional 'ripasso' method.
 The wine remained in large oak barrels until bottling.

 Aromas of dried cherry and dark plums are followed by hints of mocha and dark chocolate on the nose.
 A powerful, full-bodied palate opens with a spiced fruit character and supportive tannins.
 Raisin and candied peel notes come from the 'ripasso' method and are layered with rounded, ripe cherry flavours.
 The finish is long with added spicy nutmeg notes.